Samasource/sama-cli/README.md

 ### Windows

 Sama CLI is available on Windows.
-Download the latest ".msi" file from the [release page](https://github.com/Samasource/sama-cli/releases/tag/v1.0.0) and open it to run the installer.
+Download the latest ".msi" file from the [release page](https://github.com/Samasource/sama-cli/releases/latest) and open it to run the installer.

+### Linux

+Download the latest linux tar.gz file from the [release page](https://github.com/Samasource/sama-cli/releases/latest).
+Unzip the file: tar -xvf sama-cli_x.x.x_linux_x86_64.tar.gz Run the executable: ./sama or put in your PATH

 ## Usage

-Installing the CLI provides access to the `sama` command from the terminal.
+Installing the CLI provides access to the `sama` command from Terminal on a Mac and Command Prompt on Windows.

 Run the `sama` command to test if the CLI has been successfully installed: